TEALSK12/introduction-to-computer-science/project_1.md

 -   When the story ends, there should be a way for the user to replay the entire animation from the beginning.
 -   You are free to be as creative as you like with your choice of sprites and actions.<br />
     <br />
-    You may choose from the sprites provided by BYOB or create your own.
+    You may choose from the sprites provided by SNAP or create your own.
 (You will not be graded on your artistic skills.)
 You may interpret the nursery rhyme literally or be clever with your depiction (but don't go too far).
 However, all sprites, behaviors, words, and animations must be school-appropriate.<br />
     <br />
     If you choose a particularly long nursery rhyme, you may not need to animate the whole thing.
 Please check with your teacher if you think your rhyme is long enough for this.